-Sometimes you don't have a choice about where you go for care, like if you go to the emergency room for chest pain after a car accident.
+Sometimes you don't have a choice about where you go for care, like if you go to the emergency room for a heart attack or a car accident.
 When you need care right away, go to any doctor, walk-in clinic, urgent care center or emergency room.
-When you have no choice, we will pay the bill as if you got care in the network.
+When you have no choice, we will pay the bill as if you got care in network.
 You pay your plan's copayments, coinsurance and deductibles for your network level of benefits.